cristian-guerrero/legion-go-tricks/README.md

   - recent installations by users indicate that this bug has been resolved on Nobara 38
   - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
   - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
-- Due to an update for the Steam Deck OLED, FPS often gets artificially capped by Steam.
-Usually it's 72fps
-  - to get max FPS available (usually 72fps), do the following:
-    - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom
-    - then in the QAM, turn off the Framerate Limit
-      - sometimes you need to turn on/off the framerate limit, it doesn't kick in initially
-- FPS slider isn't always accurate
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to remove problematic refresh rates from the fps slider (basically removes all values above 60Hz)
 - Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
   - the `surround-effect.neutral` option still seems to be working as-expected